tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 <figure>
 	<img src="/img/post/01-06walle.jpg">
-	<figcaption class="inline">Relating inanimate objects with human traits build emotional bonds that can last for days, months or even years</figcaption>
+	<figcaption class="inline">Relating inanimate objects with human traits build emotional bonds which can last for days, months, or even years</figcaption>
 </figure>

 Pixar is one of the most successful animation studios of all time.
 They are at the forefront of their industry; masters at blending animation with human emotions.
 At Disney’s D23 Event in 2011, the Pixar Team panel was asked, “Is there one element in every Pixar film that makes a Pixar film a “special” film or “different” from any other film?”
 John Lasseter replied,